jkrukoff/optic/doc/optic.md

 <table width="100%" border="1" cellspacing="0" cellpadding="2" summary="function index"><tr><td valign="top"><a href="#fold-4">fold/4</a></td><td>
 Given a list of optics, performs a recursive fold over the result of focusing on the given data structure.</td></tr><tr><td valign="top"><a href="#from-1">from/1</a></td><td>
-Compose a list of optics into a single optic which traverses over the same structure.</td></tr><tr><td valign="top"><a href="#get-2">get/2</a></td><td>
+Compose a list of optics into a single optic which traverse over the same structure.</td></tr><tr><td valign="top"><a href="#get-2">get/2</a></td><td>
 Given a list of optics, returns a list of the values focused on by the final optic.</td></tr><tr><td valign="top"><a href="#map-3">map/3</a></td><td>